Election cyber attack cited on Russia media

-The watchdog group Golos and online news portal Slon.ru said they suspected interference by state authorities.

-Prime Minister Vladimir Putin's ruling United Russia party could have its vast parliamentary majority cut back in the vote, which is widely viewed as a test of his popularity before his expected return to the presidency next year.
+Prime Minister Vladimir Putin's ruling United Russia party could see its vast parliamentary majority cut back in the vote, which is widely viewed as a test of his popularity ahead of an expected return to the presidency early next year.

-Sites belonging to the Ekho Moskvy radio station, as well as Slon.ru and Western-financed Golos, went down at around 8 a.m.
-Moscow time (0400 GMT).
-They remained inaccessible more than 10 hours later.
+Sites belonging to the Ekho Moskvy radio station, online news portal Slon.ru and the Western-financed watchdog Golos went down at around 8 a.m.
+(0400 GMT).

-"All the phones are blocked ... the site is blocked, the hotline is blocked," said Liliya Shibanova, executive director of Golos, which compiles reports of electoral violations and posts them on an interactive map.
-The map site was also down.

-"I believe that nobody but government structures and the FSB is capable of conducting such a campaign," Shibanova told a news conference, referring to the Russia's Federal Security Service, the Soviet KGB's domestic successor.
-"I think it is coming primarily from the organs of the FSB."

-Slon.ru director Maxim Kashulinsky said he believed the news portal was targeted because it had supported the Golos interactive map project.

-"There is the feeling that the Central Election Commission, the prosecutors and the hackers are acting together," Kashulinsky told Reuters.
+"There is the feeling that the Central Election Commission, the prosecutors and the hackers are acting together," Maxim Kashulinsky, general director of Slon.ru, told Reuters.

 President Dmitry Medvedev, who is stepping aside so that Putin can return to the presidency next year, has dismissed talk of electoral fraud.
 Neither the general prosecutor's office nor the Central Election Commission could be reached for comment.